 Community (15%):

-• (5%) Population Density: The estimated population per square mile – those with a figure closest to 100 received the highest score.
+• (5%) Population Density: The estimated population per square mile—the areas with a figure closest to 100 received the highest score.

 • (5%) Number of Educational Facilities (per 1,000 per population): The number of schools in the area, as per AreaVibes.

-• (2.5%) Access to Healthcare (per 1,000 of population): The total number of hospitals, doctors, dentists, clinics and pharmacies, as per AreaVibes.
+• (2.5%) Access to Healthcare (per 1,000 of the population): The total number of hospitals, doctors, dentists, clinics, and pharmacies, as per AreaVibes.

 • (2.5%) Median Average Age: The average age of residents in the location.